There are several different things you need to do if you get injured at work. You can check out our guide here on the key steps to take.

 Getting injured at work is an overwhelming feeling.
 Not only does it place a damper on your work productivity for the day, but depending on the severity of the injury, it can also place a damper on your productivity for an extended amount of time.

 A lot of companies create and provide a safe working environment, but sometimes accidents happen and your employers get injured.
 Any worker who is injured at work has a clear legal right to claim compensation.
 There is no need to handle the consequences alone, as getting a personal lawyer is the best thing you can do to protect yourself.
-A personal injury lawyer will be able to guide you every step of the way, and deal with the insurance companies for you and get fair compensation.
+Dennis Hernandez, as your personal injury lawyer, will be able to guide you every step of the way, and deal with the insurance companies for you and get fair compensation.

 It can also be a horrible feeling to have to let your employer know that you’re hurt.
 You may feel like there’s a lot on the line, but your number one concern should be your health.
 If you’re injured on the job, there are a few steps that you should take immediately following the accident.

 Continue reading below for our guide on what steps you need to take!

 The first thing you should do is inform your employer.
 Your employer needs to know about your injury so that proper protocol can be followed.
 If the injury is severe, then the ambulance might need to be called.